Day One

 Mr. Gray

-Pruitt’s office is perched at the apex of the LocUS Tower.
-More than twice again the height of the Needle, it is by far the tallest structure in the elongated Seattle/Sound ganglia.
+More than twice the height of the Space Needle, the LocUS Tower is the tallest structure in the elongated Seattle/Sound ganglia.

-The office’s outer wall follows the tower’s convex arc and Pruitt’s window to the outer world is centered in the arcane rune seen upon approach.
-Its nacreous glow is not apparent from within.
-Instead, a panoramic view northward and west presents terrain, bulwarked against the encroachment of Puget Sound and smothered in a layer of civilization.
-The high ceiling appears open to the blue sky, random clouds, and crystalline sunlight.
+The sigil’s nacreous glow is not apparent from within.
+Instead, a panoramic view northward and west presents terrain bulwarked against the encroachment of Puget Sound and smothered beneath layers of clustered civilization.

-At the center of the curved inner wall, a flush double doorway parts to admit Pruitt and Hergenrather.
-Pruitt, scanning the space for the man assuming his position, observes an unfamiliar addition to his office decor.
+At the center of the curved inner wall, a flush double doorway parts to admit Pruitt and H’seven.
+Pruitt, scanning the space for the man assuming Remert’s position, observes instead, an unfamiliar addition to his office decor.

 A clenching thrill begins in the muscles of Pruitt’s perineum and races up his spine like an electric shock into his skull.
 His scalp prickles and the sensation elicits an unconscious shudder he wishes he could rescind.

-A quick glance to Hergenrather for some sign of how to react offers no purchase in this encounter.
-The other appears unfazed, even appending a valuable addendum to the introduction as Pruitt strives to control his visceral response.
+A quick glance to H’seven for some sign of how to react offers no purchase in this encounter.
+He appears unfazed, his tone uncharacteristically formal.

 If intended to lessen the gut-level impact of this initial introduction, it falls short.

-At least two meters tall, Kudlac’s skeletal physique is clad in a loose-fitting gray body suit and draped in intricate black and tan vestments.
-They look heavy.
+Maybe three meters tall, at a guess, Kudlac’s spindle-thin physique is clad in what appears a close-fitting black body suit, and draped in intricate black and tan vestments.
+Their symbolism is unrecognizable.

-Long, ropey limbs loosely attached to a sinewy, bi-pedal frame give him a hominid appearance and there is, in that, some degree of familiarity, but there all similarity ends.
+Long, oddly-jointed limbs loosely attached to a sinewy, bi-pedal frame give it a hominid appearance.
+There is, in that at least, some degree of familiarity, but there all similarity ends.

-His flesh is slate gray.
-It looks hard, metallic.
+Its flesh is slate gray.
+It looks hard, perhaps metallic or chitinous.

-Neither is his a human face.
-At first Pruitt imagines it might be some kind of mask, but that prospect flees as its real nature becomes obvious.
-It is an inverted triangular shape with an enlarged cranium and a pointed chin—a face like a splitting maul, Pruitt concedes.
+At first Pruitt imagines its face might be some kind of mask, but that prospect flees as its real nature becomes obvious.
+Its face has an inverted triangular shape with an enlarged cranium and a pointed chin—a face like a splitting maul—Pruitt’s racing mind makes a connection.

 Kudlac’s broad, hairless dome, flattened on top and elongated toward the rear, sports a high, wide forehead.
 A conspicuous lack of external ears reinforces the thing’s freakish symmetry.

-A triangular arrangement of three tiny, lidless eyes alight with a faint reddish glow, like embers, reside above what might be a nose, a low, thin spline bisecting that long face.
-To either side of this attribute reside bulbous, lidded orbs.
-These also hint at a ruddy light of their own and, to Pruitt’s budding distress, all five of these ocular organs appear to be fixed upon him with a penetrating urgency.
+A triangular arrangement of tiny, lidless eyes, alight with a faint reddish glow like embers, reside above what might be a nose, a low, thin spline bisecting that long face.
+Set wide apart to either side of this ridge, bulbous lidded eyes appear to be fixed upon him with a penetrating urgency.

-At the inverted base of this alien visage, a trio of slit nostrils crowd together just above a small, lipless mouth.
-It opens to produce a sound resembling a brass instrument with an open spit-valve, shaping itself at the last into syllables.
+At the inverted base of this alien visage, a trio of slit nostrils, each fitted with what might be a filtering medium, crowd together just above a small, lipless mouth.
+Lips part, producing a sound like a brass instrument with an open spit-valve, shaping itself at the last into syllables.

 “I am Mr. Black’s designated Minister of the Change,” the thing says.
 Its voice is as distressing as its appearance.

-“I am honored by your presence, D’nal Kudlac.
-I have prepared a comprehens…”
+“I am honored to be in your presence, D’nal Ku…”

 “You were not invited to speak.
-Be silent,” the D’nal commands.
+Be silent.”

-A hot flush of indignation threatens to further perturb Pruitt’s already precarious composure.
+A hot flush threatens to further perturb Pruitt’s already precarious composure.

-Kudlac breathes.
 “Our presence is required at the facility you refer to as ‘The Reservation’.
-There I have pressing business with D’kin Remert, after which I will hear your summary.
-Our transportation will be arriving momentarily.”
+There I will confer further with D’kin Remert, after which I will hear your summary.”

-“Your pardon, D’nal.”
+“Your gracious consideration, D’nal?”
 Pruitt is unwilling to remain dismissed.

-“At our best speed, the facility is almost two hours away.
-With your permission, I will provide what information you require during…”
+“At our best speed, D’nal, the facility is almost two hours away.
+With your permission, I will provide what information you require dur…”

 A visceral turbulence seems to center itself in Pruitt’s lower intestine.
 He winces.